lm42p/diy/docs/source/PartieElectrique/partie_electrique.rst

 =========  ===================

 =================  ========================  ============
-GECKODRIVE         Female Connector (MOTOR)  Cable Lenght
+GECKODRIVE         Female Connector (MOTOR)  Cable Length
 =================  ========================  ============
 3 (WINDING A)      A                         15cm
 4 (WINDING not A)  B                          "